dotnet/docs-aspire/docs/extensibility/custom-resources.md

 }
 ```

 Careful consideration should be given as to whether the resource should be present in the manifest, or whether it should be suppressed.
-If the resource is being added to the manifest it should be configured in such a way that it 's safe and secure to use.
+If the resource is being added to the manifest it should be configured in such a way that it's safe and secure to use.

 ## Summary